Thought Leadership

 Improved data credibility assessment

 Computers can be taught to validate personal details in any transaction.
 This bridges a wide gap that might appear in long transaction sequences.
-By reconciling documents with system data, machine learning eliminates the risks of human mistake that often happens in these scenarios.
+By reconciling documents with system data, machine learning eliminates the risks of human mistakes that often happen in these scenarios.

 Better evaluation of duplicate transactions

 One of the popular ways for scammers to get money is to create a new transaction at the same or similar time when the original transaction happened.
-Rule-based systems often fail to distinguish the difference and don’t always flag the duplicated transaction as fraudulent.
+Rule-based systems often fail to distinguish between transactions and don’t always flag duplicated transactions as fraudulent.

 More effective data analysis

 With more data from which to learn, ML will improve at recognizing patterns faster than teams of even the brightest analysts.
-Since human errors are a large reason why financial institutions are losing money, ML and AI solutions can minimize these errors.
-ML can also help with data overloads and brings added automation that often leads to increased customer satisfaction.
+Since human error is a major reason financial institutions lose money, ML and AI solutions can help minimize it.
+ML can also help with data overload and bring added automation, often leading to increased customer satisfaction.

 Fraud Detection AI and ML Models and Algorithms